Good to know!

 Where can I find information about public transport in Hamburg?

-Hamburg has a very good network of buses, subways and commuter trains (S-Bahn and U-Bahn), so you can easily reach the Institute from other parts of the city.
-You can get information about transport connections and tickets at the HVV service points, e.g. in the Dammtor train station and in the main station, as well as online on the website of the Hamburg Public Transport Association (HVV).
-You will find ticket machines in the entrance areas of the individual stations; the machines function in various languages.
-You can also get bus tickets directly from the bus drivers (but not in the S-Bahn and U-Bahn).
+Hamburg has a very good network of bus and train lines, so you can also easily reach the institute from other parts of the city.
+You can obtain information about your transport connections and tickets at the service points of the Hamburg Transport Association (HVV), e.g. at Dammtor station and the main station, as well as online on the HVV website and in the hvv app.
+There you will also find information on buying tickets with the hvv Prepaid Card.
+Ticket machines can be found in the entrance areas of the individual stations - the machines can also be converted into other languages.
+Please note: Since January 2024, tickets can no longer be purchased with cash from bus drivers.

 As a PhD student, am I entitled to a discounted ticket for public transport?